DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - Using a sandbox is an example of confinement, where the system restricts the access of a particular process to limit its ability to affect other processes running on the same system.
     - Sandboxing is commonly utilized by next-generation antimalware solutions to evaluate suspect executables in a secure, isolated environment.
     - Sandboxed environments are often enabled through virtualization technology, which prevents software executed within the sandboxed environment from interacting with the environment outside of the sandbox, except in controlled ways.
+    - Sandboxing executes potential malware in an isolated environment that includes monitoring capabilities.
+This helps to identify potential malware before it is delivered to its intended destination.
+    - Sandboxing is also used in mobile devices to isolate apps from one another.
 - 7.7.6 Honeypots/honeynets
     - 🍏**Honeypots**: individual computers created as a trap or a decoy for intruders or insider threats.
 A pseudoflaw is a false vulnerability in a system that may distract an attacker.
 These are often used in honeypot system to consume an attacker's time while alerting administrators.
 Administrators of honeypots need to be careful not to solicit attackers into attacking a honeypot, as this is considered entrapment and is illegal.
 They should not be made too weak as more knowledgeable attackers will figure out that it is a honeypot much quicker and move on, possibly to critical business systems.
     - 🍏**Honeynet**: two or more networked honeypots used together to simulate a network